Department of Health and Family Welfare (Kerala)

 The Health and Family Welfare Department is an administrative department under the Government of Kerala, responsible for public health, medical services, family welfare, and the management of healthcare institutions across the state.
 The department formulates health policies, oversees statewide health infrastructure, implements national health programs, and monitors public health initiatives.

 It is one of the largest administrative departments of Kerala and functions through various directorates, autonomous bodies, and missions.
 The department also oversees medical education, preventive health programs, health insurance schemes, and family welfare initiatives.
 It has its headquarters in Thiruvananthapuram, Kerala.

-Ministerial Team
+Leadership

-The Department of Health and Family Welfare is headed by a Cabinet Minister of the Government of Kerala, and the incumbent Minister is Veena George.
+The Department of Health and Family Welfare is headed by a Cabinet Minister of the Government of Kerala, and the incumbent Minister is K. Muraleedharan.

 Administratively, the department is headed by a Principal Secretary to Government, an IAS officer.
 The Principal Secretary is supported by Additional Secretaries, Deputy Secretaries, Under Secretaries, and other staff posted in the Secretariat.

 The operational wings of the department include: